-Equipment financing lets you support up to 100% of the cost of new or used machinery for your business, like ovens for a kitchen, systems or company cars and else.
+Equipment financing lets you support up to 100% of the cost of new or used machinery for your business, like ovens for a kitchen, systems, or company cars.
 Different Types of Equipment Financing

 Equipment Financing vs. Equipment Leasing: What’s the Difference?

 There are two common ways to finance equipment: through loans or a lease.
 While both achieve the same ends — giving you access to the equipment needed to run your business — there are plenty of differences between the two methods.
 Here’s a rundown on each: